blankenberg/anvio.org/help/stable/programs/anvi-script-compute-ani-for-fasta/index.md

                                   &#45;&#45;method ANIb
 </div>

 By default, the PyANI method is ANIb (which aligns 1020 nt fragments of your sequences using BLASTN+).
 You can switch to ANIm, ANIblastall, or TETRA if desired.
-See the [PyANI documentation](https://github.com/widdowquinn/pyani) for more informaiton.
+See the [PyANI documentation](https://github.com/widdowquinn/pyani) for more information.

 You also have the option to change the distance metric (from the default "euclidean") or the linkage method (from the default "ward") or provide a path to a log file for debug messages.